Updated 4th November 2020

 There are a number of specific measures put in place at both sites, and we have listed these on the individual online ticket descriptions.
 Please ensure that you read and fully understand these before booking your ticket, and that all members of the visiting party are aware of these rules and guidance.
 This includes measures such as not conducting the mass feeding at the Swannery, the removal of certain benches around both sites and the prevention of access to pinch points such as the West Lawn at Abbotsbury Subtropical Gardens.

-The Plant Centre at Abbotsbury Subtropical Gardens will now open from 11am to 4pm every day.
+The Plant Centre at Abbotsbury Subtropical Gardens will now open every day.
 Our staff will use the first hour of site opening to ensure that the area is re-stocked and watered.

 We would like to thank everyone for their support and patience during this difficult time.
 We hope that reopening these two relatively large open sites will provide a much-needed respite and a place for relaxation during these difficult times.